AstraZeneca looks beyond Nexium hit with new cancer deals

 Core earnings per share, which exclude certain items, fell 7 percent but came in 1 cent above forecasts at $1.08.

-The results were helped by the partial sell-off of a number of drugs, leaving some investors sceptical and the shares fell 2 percent by 0805 GMT (0905 BST).
+The results were helped by the partial sell-off of a number of drugs, leaving some investors skeptical and the shares fell 2 percent by 0805 GMT (4.05 a.m.
+ET).

 AstraZeneca will get an upfront payment of $450 million from Celgene by giving it the right to work with MEDI4736, a so-called anti-PD-L1 immune system medicine, in blood cancers.
 Innate will receive an initial $250 million from AstraZeneca.